-There are particular list of skills set and you should know the tricks to put them wisely on a resume that help you get hired.
+There is a particular list of skills set and you should know the tricks to put them wisely on a resume that help you get hired.
 What are the best skills to include in your resume?
 Do you know the difference between hard skills and soft skills?
-How can you share your skills, abilities and achievements with potential employers?
-In addition to giving a history of your experience, your biography is the perfect place to highlight your skills, strengths and abilities.
+How can you share your skills, abilities, and achievements with potential employers?
+In addition to giving a history of your experience, your biography is the perfect place to highlight your skills, strengths, and abilities.

 Your career skills section shows employers that you have the skills necessary to succeed in your role.
 Often employers pay particular attention to the skills category to determine who should move on to the next step of the hiring process.

 While you can often easily determine the hard skills for the list based on the description of the job description, choosing the relevant soft skills is not always clear.
 To narrow down which soft skills to resume, review various position responsibilities, and determine which of your personal strengths will help you finish those tasks successfully.